 Your tenancy agreement or lease will list the services that are covered by your service charge, which is set annually.
+Homeowners, you can read more about how it's collected and what it's used for.
 We usually require you to pay this charge in advance towards the cost of running the building.
 This is so that there are funds available to cover any costs that arise.

 These charges are reviewed every year to enable us to recover what we expect the services to cost and may go up or down.
 If you pay a service charge you will have a detailed breakdown of these charges in your rent notice every year.

 Housing benefit does not cover some charges, such as heating and hot water, so you may have to pay for these yourself.
 These charges are reviewed every year and may go up or down.